Outland (TV series)

 Outland is an Australian television comedy series which screened in 2012 on ABC1.
-The six-part comedy series was written by John Richards (episodes 1 - 6) and Adam Richard (episodes 1 - 3).
+The six-part comedy series was written by John Richards (episodes 1–6) and Adam Richard (episodes 1–3).
 It is based on the 2006 short film of the same name.
+Outland is the first Australian television series to feature all gay and lesbian characters.

-The first public screening of Outland took place at the science fiction convention Continuum 7, where brief clips of episodes 1 and 4 were shown, on 12 June 2011.
+The first public screening of Outland took place at the science fiction convention Continuum 7, where brief clips of episodes 1 and 4 were shown on 12 June 2011.
 The full series was played over two nights at the 16th Seattle Lesbian & Gay Film Festival, on 18 and 19 October 2011, where it won an audience award.
-The series was also screened at the 3rd annual Bent-Con convention in Burbank, California on 2 December 2012.
+The series was also screened at the 3rd annual Bent-Con convention in Burbank, California, on 2 December 2012.

 The first episode screened on Australian television on 8 February 2012, at 9.30pm.
 In New Zealand, it screened in February–March 2014 on digital channel Choice TV.

 Overview

 Outland revolves around the lives, loves and never-ending dramas of the members of a gay science-fiction fan club.